Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

-GGD presented in Ref.~\cite{gajamannage2020patch} undergoes five steps including a step that requires it to compute the SVD of a data matrix of size $n^2\times n^2$ for a given image of size $n\times n$.
-The computational complexity of this step is $O(n^6)$ for denoising an image of size $n\times n$ that we will replace with four singular vector approximation techniques.
+GGD-SVD consists of five steps including one step that requires the computation of the SVD of a $n^2\times n^2$ data matrix where $n\times n$ is the size of the given matrix.
+The computational complexity of this step is $O(n^6)$ which we will replace with four singular vector approximation techniques.